boolean-uk/csharp-tdd-oop-bobs-bagels/DomainModel.md

 | `BobsBagelStore` | `List<Receipt> _receipts` | `ViewProfits()` | View total profits today | `Console + float` |

-# Domain Model - Extension 1: Discounts
+# Domain Model - Extension 1 & 3: Discounts on receipt
 - As a customer, So im able to save money, I'd like to take advantage of special offers available in the store.

 | **Classes** | **Members** | **Methods** | **Scenario** | **Outputs** |